NixOS/nixos-hardware/dell/inspiron/14-5420/README.md

 ### Other Info
 `fwupd` is used to receive firmware updates from vendors.
 This device is in its [supported devices list](https://fwupd.org/lvfs/devices/)

-`thermald` and `tlp` are used to achieve better battery life and better thermal behaviour
+`thermald` is used to achieve better thermal behaviour

+##### TLP
+TLP is a battery power optimizer for laptops.
+You may enable it with `services.tlp.enable = true;`, however, please note that it may conflict with GNOME's power management.
+Enabling TLP may require additional configurations.